salesforce-misc/hyper-ir-lsp/README.md

 ## Installation

+All functionality is contained inside the Language Server.
+This Language Server can be reused between editors.
+As such, this extension can be used in a wide range editors (neovim, emacs, IntelliJ, ...).

-For Visual Studio Code, we offer a pre-packaged Visual Studio Code plugin:
+For **Visual Studio Code**, we offer a pre-packaged Visual Studio Code plugin:

 1. Download the correct `*.vsix` package for your operating system from the [latest release](https://github.com/vogelsgesang/hyper-ir-lsp/releases/)
 2. Inside Visual Studio, press `Cmd` + `Shift` + `P` to open the command picker